 Missing teeth can often affect a person’s willingness to smile confidently, and also the ability to eat and chew comfortably.
-Nowadays, the ideal option to replace a missing tooth is by way of a dental implant.
+One option to replace a missing tooth is by way of a dental implant.

-In many cases an implant is a long-term solution when replacing a missing tooth (or teeth), and is therefore worth considering.
-Implants feel like natural teeth, and they allow you to eat, drink, talk, and smile as normal.
+In many cases, an implant is a long-term solution for replacing a missing tooth (or teeth), and is therefore worth considering.
+Implants feel like natural teeth, and they allow you to eat, drink, talk and smile as normal.

-In order to decide whether or not implants are suitable for you an initial implant consultation with our specialist Dr Ruben Garcia is required.
-During the consultation you will be given a full clinical examination and implant assessment.
+To decide whether or not implants are suitable for you an initial implant consultation with our specialist is required.
+During the consultation, you will be given a full clinical examination and implant assessment.
 You will then be given a complete treatment plan suited to you.
-Dr Garcia will call you back for a second appointment to explain the treatment plan and the suitability for you and appointments can then be made to start the process of an implant.